justkuldeep/medical-insurance-ui/README.md

 We welcome contributions!
 Feel free to fork the repo, create a feature branch, and submit a PR.

 ## 📞 Contact
-For queries, reach out at: [Your Email/Discord/GitHub Discussions]
+For queries, reach out at: [kuldeepsoni98938@gmail.com/Discord/GitHub Discussions]

 🚀 *Transforming Insurance Claims for a Smarter Future!*